 But when you first look into custom pop up tents graphics, you may have a few questions to address, including what size should I get, what are my options, and what else is there to custom graphics?
-In this article, we will discuss all of that and more, giving you a better understanding of what custom graphics entail and what to expect when ordering custom tents.
+In this article, we will discuss all of that and more, giving you a better understanding of what custom graphics entail and what to expect when ordering a custom canopy.

 What To Know Before You Buy